 That’s why it’s so important to not only make sure your employees are up to speed with the latest tricks by ransomware hackers, etc. But also have a policy in place that makes sure that all of your hardware keeps safe from software code that can be flawed.
 You can see that 66% of all the attacks are coming from gaps in the software code.

-With the new software components from Microsoft Endpoint Manager and Intune, it's relatively easy to create a Patch Management Policy.
-Now let us show you what's important.
+With the new software components from Microsoft Intune, it’s relatively easy to create a Patch Management Policy.
+Now let us show you what’s important.